esandorfi/elevatorq/docs/iter3/readme.md

 # Elevator Q / Iteration 3

+check the demo at elevatorq.herokuapp.com

 ## Duet : Product Manager and Engineer

-We simplify our [second iteration](../iter2/readme.md), and focus on the result we want : optimize UX, keep the LOOK algorithm, fixed use cases for the elevators fleet.
+We simplify our [first](../iter1/readme.md) and [second](../iter2/readme.md) design thinking iteration, and focus on the result we want : optimize UX, keep the LOOK algorithm, fixed use cases for the elevators fleet.
 We keep the technology : python, django api, javascript.

-## Goals UX for an Elevator
+## Goals UX for Elevator Q

 ### Clarity : people input and system display